Haere Mai

 Welcome again to Waikato Diocesan School for Girls.
 Whatever your initial motivation for sending your daughter to our school, this is the journey we now share.

 There are endless reasons why families choose Dio for their daughters’ education.
-Some are attracted by the opportunities offered in sport and the arts, some because a mother or grandmother is an Old Girl, or because one parent or both went to boarding school.
-Invariably it is because we deliver an excellent academic education and parents believe that their daughters will be happy and well cared for.
+Some are attracted by the opportunities offered in sports and the arts, some because a mother or grandmother is an Old Girl or one parent or both went to boarding school.
+Invariably, it is because we deliver an excellent academic education, and parents believe that their daughters will be happy and well cared for.

 But whatever families’ original motivation and accompanying expectations might be, it is our challenge each year to gather up 150 new entrants from many contributing schools, to bind them together into a harmonious whole and absorb them into our existing school culture while still meeting the needs of every individual and satisfying the varied expectations of each family.